 During one of my “feeling sorry for myself plateau’s” I dug around in some of my photos and found this.
 It made me feel a little bit better of my progress so far.
 I look a little less “puffy” now.
 I should mention, all the photos are taken with my iphone….you know, so that they are “authentic!” 🙂

 And this one was taken around the 55 pound mark, but it’s so so surreal to compare them side by side.

 Anyways……..I’m in month 8 and about a month or two into my journey, I created a note on my iphone called “things that no one told me”.
 I’d type things on it as they came up or as something crossed my mind and over the course of 8 months I’ve accumulated a list of things that no one told me (or that I never realized) when I was trying to loose weight.
 Again, these are all from my own experiences but since I’m writing and lots of people wanted an update…here they are in no particular order.

-2. Yes, it can be expensive: shrinking out of your clothes, buying healthier food, purchasing memberships, or shrinking out of your diamond ring and convincing your man you need a new one! haha!
+2. Yes, it can be expensive: shrinking out of your clothes, buying healthier food, purchasing memberships, or shrinking out of your diamond ring and convincing your man you need/want a new ring! haha!

 3. Your water bill will go up from showering twice a day.